Hrompic/supreme-tribble/README.md

 # supreme-tribble
-This is very simple program, which print arguments of command line.
+This is very simple program, who print arguments of command line.